 9) Do you really need two cars?
 There was a time in my life where my husband and I shared one.
 He worked and I didn’t.
 I would borrow my mom’s car when I needed to get groceries or go grocery shopping when my husband was home.

-While that may not work in every situation, it’s something to consider.
+While that may not work in every situation, it’s something to consider and can be a great way on how to drastically cut household expenses.
 Less gas, less car insurance, less money in maintenance all around, less snow tires you have to buy if you live in the snow….the list goes on and on.

 10) Use free online services.
 Internet is not free, but are you using it to it’s full potential to save money on your monthly bills???
 Things like bill pay, we can easily understand it saves us money, but what about letting your fingers do the shopping instead of your legs?
 Instead of wasting gas running all over town pricing something to save money, price it online.
 Use sites like Amazon and eBay or even the stores’ own websites to check prices.
 This will save you not only money, but time, and who has plenty of time to kill?
 Not me!